-- The responsible individual follows the service provider's prescribed policies, processes, and systems to enable proper oversight of the management, quality, safety and effectiveness of the service.
-This includes, but is not limited to, ensuring the service: - focuses on individuals' well-being and personal outcomes; - listens to individuals; - responds positively to any concerns or complaints; - o does not place individuals at unnecessary risk; - achieves best possible outcomes for individuals; - o fulfils the statement of purpose; - o has sufficient numbers of staff who are trained, competent and skilled to undertake their role; - has sufficient resources, facilities and equipment. - The responsible individual has systems in place to review and assess the way in which the manager implements actions from the findings of internal quality assurance and external inspection reports, within required timescales. - There are clear lines of accountability, delegation and responsibility set out in writing between the responsible individual and the manager (unless the manager is also the responsible individual). - Arrangements are in place for the manager to have direct access to the responsible individual in addition to the opportunity to meet formally as part of the responsible individual's quality reviews (unless the manager is also the responsible individual). - Arrangements are in place to ensure that the manager is supported by supervision and training, and has opportunities to gain skills for professional development that will support them in their role.
+- The responsible individual follows the service provider's prescribed policies, processes and systems to enable proper oversight of the management, quality, safety and effectiveness of the service.
+This includes, but is not limited to, ensuring the service: - o focuses on individuals' well-being and personal outcomes; - o listens to individuals: - o responds positively to any concerns or complaints; - o does not place individuals at unnecessary risk; - o achieves best possible outcomes for individuals; - o fulfils the statement of purpose; - o has sufficient numbers of staff who are trained, competent and skilled to undertake their role; - o has sufficient resources, facilities, and equipment. - The responsible individual has systems in place to review and assess the way in which the manager implements actions from the findings of internal quality assurance and external inspection reports, within required timescales - There are clear lines of accountability, delegation and responsibility set out in writing between the responsible individual and the manager (unless the manager is also the responsible individual). - Arrangements are in place for the manager to have direct access to the responsible individual in addition to the opportunity to meet formally as part of the responsible individual's quality reviews (unless the manager is also the responsible individual). - Arrangements are in place to ensure that the manager is supported by supervision and training and has opportunities to gain skills for professional development that will support them in their role.

-Statutory Guidance - Regulation 73 - Visits
+Statutory Guidance - Regulation 64 - Visits

-- The responsible individual visits the service in person to monitor the performance of the service in relation to its statement of purpose and to inform the quality of care review.
-The visit includes the following: - o Talking to, with consent and in private, individuals using the service and their representatives (if applicable) and staff.
-For domiciliary support services, this may include visiting a representative sample of individuals in their own home. - o Inspecting the premises, a selection of records of events and any complaints records. - The responsible individual ensures visits are documented including evidence of: - o the date of the visit - o details of discussions with staff and individuals using the service - o details of the records reviewed, and - o details of the outcome of the visit such as actions taken to make any improvements required.
+• The responsible individual visits the service in person to monitor the performance of the service in relation to its statement of purpose and to inform the quality of care review.
+The visit includes the following:

+- o talking to, with consent and in private, individuals using the service and their parents/representatives (if applicable) and staff. - o inspecting the premises, a selection of records of events and any complaints records. - The responsible individual ensures visits are documented including evidence of: - the date of the visit - · details of discussions with staff and individuals using the service - details of the records reviewed and details of the outcome of the visit - such as actions taken to make any improvements required.

-Statutory Guidance - Regulation 74 - Oversight of adequacy of resources
+Statutory Guidance - Regulation 65 - Oversight of adequacy of resources

-- The responsible individual ensures that has systems and processes are in place which enable them to collate information about the service and any areas that may need closer observation/consideration and/or improvement.
-This includes, but is not limited to: - staff turnover; - o staff sickness levels; - o complaints; - o safeguarding issues; - o inspection reports by the service regulator, - inspection outcomes and or reports from relevant agencies, i.e. Health and Safety Executive (HSE), Food Standards Agency (FSA) and fire service. - The responsible individual has suitable arrangements in place to alert the service provider immediately where the service is: o not complying with policies and procedures; o failing or unable to meet or address issues raised in inspection reports; and o being provided in a way which is contrary to the statement of purpose.
+- The responsible individual ensures that systems and processes are in place which enable them to collate information about the service and any areas that may need closer observation/consideration and/or improvement.
+This includes, but is not limited to: - staff turnover; - staff sickness levels; - o complaints; - safeguarding issues; - \circ inspection reports by the service regulator, - o inspection outcomes and or reports from other relevant agencies i.e. Health and Safety Executive (HSE), Food Standards Agency (FSA) and fire service. - The responsible individual has suitable arrangements in place to alert the service provider immediately where the service is: - o not complying with policies and procedures; - o failing or unable to meet or address issues raised in inspection reports; and - o being provided in a way which is contrary to the statement of purpose.

-Statutory Guidance - Regulation 75 - Other reports to the service provider
+Statutory Guidance - Regulation 66 - Other reports to the service provider

-- The responsible individual ensures suitable arrangements are in place to report to the service provider in line with the requirements of regulations 75 and 80. - The responsible individual has a system in place to submit reports to the service provider that accurately reflect overall service quality and performance.
-This includes arrangements for the responsible individual to feed back and communicate any urgent matters requiring immediate action.
-This includes, but is not limited to: - o any allegation, incident or evidence of abuse, neglect or improper treatment; - sudden or unexplained death of individuals using the service; - natural disaster; - o financial irregularities; - significant outbreak of infection; - o significant concerns raised by the service regulator or commissioners; and - o any event, which affects staff availability.
+- The responsible individual ensures suitable arrangements are in place to report to the service provider in line with the requirements of regulations 66 and 71(4). - The responsible individual has a system in place to submit reports to the service provider that accurately reflect overall service quality and performance.
+This includes arrangements for the responsible individual to feedback and communicate any urgent matters requiring immediate action.
+This includes, but is not limited to: